 When we talk about how to get cash back by using a credit card, it’s important to understand the difference between getting cash back rewards and getting cash as a cash advance.
 While cash back rewards are a return of a small percentage of money you’ve already spent, a cash advance is essentially a “loan” against the credit limit on your credit card.

-When you take out a cash advance on your credit card—for example, by using your credit card to get cash out of an ATM—you will likely be charged a cash advance fee.
+When you take out a cash advance on your credit card — for example, by using your credit card to get cash out of an ATM — you will likely be charged a cash advance fee.
 You’ll also be subject to a high interest rate that begins to accrue immediately from the day of withdrawal.
-In short, a cash advance will likely cost you a lot of money and is rarely a good option, while cash back puts money back into your pocket for making purchases.
+In short, a cash advance will likely cost you a lot of money and it is rarely a good option, while cash back puts money back into your pocket for making purchases.

 How to redeem cash back rewards

 So, how do you go about redeeming cash back rewards once you’ve earned it?
 The actual process depends on the rules of the individual cash back card that you hold.

 The most common ways to redeem your cash back rewards are by requesting a statement credit to offset your current balance or by having the funds distributed to you by direct deposits into a linked bank account or paid out via check or PayPal.

 Some cash back cardholders also redeem their rewards by transferring the credits into the issuer’s flexible rewards program to use for travel.
 This can often be one of the most lucrative ways to redeem cash back, as many issuers offer greater redemption rates when you redeem this way.
 Some cards also require you to accrue a minimum amount of cash back in order to cash you out.